kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 Second, we believe that users who had the need to fork the Job controller already introduced dedicated Job CRDs for their needs.

-#### Two controllers running at the same time on old version
+#### Two controllers running when feature is disabled

-It is possible that one configures MultiKueue (or another project) with an older version of k8s which does not support the label yet.
-In that case two controllers might start running and compete with Job status updates at the same time.
+It is possible that one creates jobs with "managedBy" field on kubernetes version which enables the feature, then downgrades to the alpha version which disables the feature gate.
+In that case the field remains present on the job and two controllers (the built-in, and external controller) might start running and compete with Job status updates at the same time.

-Note that an analogous situation may happen when the version of Kubernetes already supports the label, but the feature gate is disabled in `kube-controller-manager`.
+Note that an analogous situation may happen when the version of Kubernetes already supports the field, but the feature gate is disabled in `kube-controller-manager`.

-To mitigate this risk we warn about it in Kueue documentation, to use this label only against newer versions of Kubernetes.
+To mitigate this risk we warn about it in Kueue documentation, to remove the jobs using this field before downgrade or disablement of the feature gate.

 Finally, this risk will fade away with time as the new versions of Kubernetes support it.